 The support experience flowed cleanly from AI to human, and both stages did what they should:

+The knowledge base covers both products in useful depth and works well as a first stop.
 For non-urgent questions, the AI layer plus the knowledge base will usually get you where you need to go.

 For anything technical or time-sensitive, the one-click escalation to a human works exactly as you would want it to, and the human agent gave a product-specific answer rather than reading from a script.